What’s the Best Archery Glove?

 It has leather on the inside of the hand, which I prefer (as opposed to the Neet Suede Shooting Glove, which I discuss next---that glove does not have leather on the inside of the hand, and some people prefer that), and it's reversible, so you can use it if you're left-handed or right-handed.

 Lastly---this glove is good for bows up to 50 pounds.
-Anything more than that, and you'll want to use...
+Anything more than that, and you may want to use...

 The Neet Suede Shooting Glove